GSA/idmanagement.gov/_playbooks/playbook-ilm.md

     4. Application Owners to identify entitlements that are appropriate to a role and assigned to a user.
     5. Identify other offices as needed.
     6. Assign credentials
-3. Specific steps or actions for roles at each step of the ILM Create - Provision - Deactivate process that aligns with the FICAM architecture identity management services.
+3. Specific steps or actions for roles at each step of the ILM Create - Use - Deactivate process that aligns with the FICAM architecture identity management services.
 4. Agency or government references.
 5. A point of contact.